bekiralti/reverseproxy/README.md

 If you are testing locally just type in your Browser: `loocalhost:1453/webui`

 > [!NOTE]
-> Since I am still not very familiar with Javascript, I had to vibecode the Javascript file.
+> Since I am still not very familiar with JavaScript, I had to vibecode the JavaScript file.
-> It needs to be rewritten though.
+> This means, it needs to be rewritten.
+Maybe with React, if it makes things easy?

+# What is next?

+Well, the following bullet points could be a plausible roadmap:

+- Advance the socket from HTTP to HTTPS.
+- Rewrite the *frontend* JavaScript code (, because it is 100 % LLM at this point of time) and make it more like in the animation.
+- Write test scripts.

 # How this Reverseproxy was built?

 If you are interested on the thought processes, reasoning and learning that went into this project, then feel free to read through [./docs/implementation_journal.md](./docs/implementation_journal.md).

+> [!NOTE]
+> The final source code differs from the Code snippets shown however the idea is fundamentally the same.
+> I structured the actual Source Code a little bit more than what is shown in the referenced Implementation Journal.